-- Regulatory Authorities should work towards the establishment of a global classification system specific to IVD medical devices. - Such a system should be based upon common features of existing national requirements with the aim of future convergence. - This system should consist of four risk classes.
-Based on experience of GHTF Founding Members, this is sufficient to accommodate all IVD medical devices and allows an efficient and defined conformity assessment system. - The determination of classification for an IVD medical device should be based on a set of rules derived from those features that create risk. - The set of rules should be sufficiently clear that manufacturers may readily identify the class of their IVD medical device, subject, when appropriate, to confirmation by the Regulatory Authority of compliance to the relevant rule. - The manufacturer should document its justification for placing its product into a particular risk class, including the resolution of any matters of interpretation where it has asked a Conformity Assessment Body and/or Regulatory Authority for a ruling. - The rules should be capable of accommodating future technological developments. - Decisions on final classifications, which deviate from the initial rules-based classification, should be weighed against the disadvantages of disharmonized international classification - Where more than one of the classification rules applies to the IVD medical device, the device should be allocated to the highest class indicated. - Accessories should be classified separately using this guidance document. - Calibrators intended to be used with an IVD reagent should be placed in the same class as the IVD reagent. - Stand alone control materials with quantitative or qualitative assigned values intended for one specific analyte or multiple analytes should be placed in the same class as the IVD reagent(s).
+The determination of classification for an IVD medical device should be based on a set of rules derived from those features that create risk.
+This system should consist of four risk classes.
+This is sufficient to accommodate all IVD medical devices and allows an efficient and defined conformity assessment system.

+- The set of rules should be sufficiently clear that manufacturers may readily identify the class of their IVD medical device, subject, when appropriate, to confirmation by the Regulatory Authority of compliance to the relevant rule. - The manufacturer should document its justification for placing its product into a particular risk class, including the resolution of any matters of interpretation where it has asked a Conformity Assessment Body and/or Regulatory Authority for a ruling. - The rules should be capable of accommodating generally acknowledged state of the art. - Where more than one of the classification rules applies to the IVD medical device, the device should be allocated to the highest class indicated. - Calibrators intended to be used with an IVD reagent should be placed in the same class as the IVD reagent. - Stand alone control materials with quantitative or qualitative assigned values intended for one specific analyte or multiple analytes should be placed in the same class as the IVD reagent(s). - Stand alone control materials with no assigned values intended for use with multiple or single analytes could be placed in the same or lower class as it is for corresponding IVD reagent(s). - Software as a Medical Device (SaMD) for IVD should be classified based on its intended diagnostic purpose, with consideration given to provisions in the document "Software as a Medical Device: Possible Framework for Risk Categorization and Corresponding Considerations" (IMDRF/SaMD WG/N12FINAL:2014).